thorgrimjansrud/wago-device-autostart-app/README.md

 # Launch an app automatically
 A very basic example of creating a bash script that could launch a 3. party application.
+Example is general and does not work out of the box, some modifications needed.
 Requires some knowledge of Wago controllers.